HB148 Alabama 2021 Session

 Summary

-This bill would also increase the per diem rate for active board member from $35 to $100 and update the qualifications for board members.
+- Increases the per diem for active board members from $35 to $100 and updates the qualifications for board members, with variations and funding considerations by county size.

 Bill Actions